zccrs/tty-debug/README.md

                   For monitor mode: TTY to monitor specifically

 Signal Monitoring:
-  In monitoring modes, when a VT control process is detected, strace is automatically started to monitor signals received by the control process.
-This helps track VT switching activity.
+  In monitoring modes, strace is automatically started for ALL processes that have the TTY device open.
+This provides comprehensive visibility into VT-related signal activity across the entire system.
 ```

 ## Output Information